 When creating or reinstalling a VPS, vpsAdmin can upload a script or configuration for cloud-init into the VPS.
 This script or configuration is applied on the first startup of the VPS.
-We support three formats for the initial configuration:
+We support these formats for the initial configuration:

 Scripts and configurations can be stored in vpsAdmin, and you can select the configuration method when creating/reinstalling a VPS.
 You can manage stored configurations in vpsAdmin under VPS → User data, or Edit profile → User data.
 Alternatively, you can provide a configuration directly during the creation/reinstallation of a VPS without saving it in vpsAdmin.
 Saving configurations is optional but can simplify repeated use of unchanged configurations.

 For development and testing, you can deploy a stored configuration to a VPS at any time: vpsAdmin → VPS → User data → Edit an entry from the list, then use the Deploy to VPS form.
+This action will only create the script/configuration files inside the VPS, it will not run/apply it.

 vpsAdmin uploads the specified script to the VPS and integrates it into the VPS's init system, depending on the distribution.
 In systemd-based distributions, this is handled by the vpsadmin-script.service